 There are a bunch of charity ideas for small businesses to get involved and make a change.
 So get started on planning how your small business will give back this holiday season.

-The only thing better than giving back yourself is to inspire another group of people to do the same.
+The only thing better than giving back to yourself is to inspire another group of people to do the same.

 If possible, set aside a certain to all go volunteer somewhere together.
-Group activities are a great team building tool and help solidify your business’s culture.
-Shutting the store down for the day will lose you some sales, but you’ll make up for that in the long-term with the experience.
+Group activities are a great team-building tool and help solidify your business’s culture.
+Shutting the store down for the day will lose you some sales, but you’ll make up for that in the long term with the experience.